 Slow Cooker Spicy Vegetarian Pinto Bean and Chard Burritos

 Slow Cooker Spicy Vegetarian Pinto Bean and Chard Burritos, start with pinto beans and Swiss Chard that cooks in the slow cooker to make a delicious filling for vegetarian burritos.
+Use the Dried Beans Index to find more recipes like this.

 Slow Cooker Spicy Vegetarian Pinto Bean and Chard Burritos were inspired by a recipe I came across for Swiss Chard cooked with cumin (plus an abundance of Swiss Chard in the garden!)
 And these Spicy Vegetarian Pinto Bean and Chard Burritos are definitely one of those recipes that produces a somewhat unphotogenic mixture when it comes out of the slow cooker, but if you like Swiss Chard and pinto beans, please don’t let that keep you from making this.
 I loved the combination of flavors with the pintos and greens, and other than chopping the Swiss Chard a little smaller next time, this was a lucky recipe experiment where I wouldn’t change a thing!